cicsdev/cics-eventprocessing-java/README.md

 This Java web application demonstrates how to emit and consume CICS events in Java using the JCICS API.

+## Overview

+This sample shows how to consume and emit CICS events using Java code.
+Events are emitted from a Java EE servlet using the JCICS Event API, equivalent to an `EXEC CICS SIGNAL EVENT` call.
+This event is processed by CICS event processing and is handled by an event processing adapter.
+This adapter is configured to call the CICS program `EVNTCONS` when an event is received.

+The CICS program `EVNTCONS` is a Java EE program designed to consume CICS events and, in this basic sample, log that an event was received to STDOUT.

 ## Requirements

 * CICS TS V5.3 or later